In the Main Menu, click Setup, Miscellaneous.

 Process Signal Interval in seconds: The interval, in seconds, that Open Dental will automatically refresh the Appointments module, task lists, and text notifications.
 Usually the value will be 6 to 20 seconds.
 Leave the field blank to disable auto-refresh.
 See Refreshing Data.

 Disable signal interval after this many minutes of user inactivity: This setting is designed to limit the load on database from idle users.
 Enter the minutes of workstation activity that will cause Open Dental to stop sending automatic signals to refresh information.
 Keyboard and mouse activity will cause the view to start refreshing again.
-If an office sets this and want users viewing the appointment book to stay updated even though signals are not being processed because a workstation is idle, set Appointment Preferences, Refresh every 60 Seconds, keep waiting room times refreshed to true.
+If an office sets this and want users viewing the appointment book to stay updated even though signals are not being processed because a workstation is idle, set the the preference, Refresh every 60 Seconds to true.

 If used conjuction with Auto log off options for Open Dental or Windows (see Global Security Settings), it would be set to a lower value.
 If Auto Log off is set very low, like two minutes, this Disable signal setting would not be normally be used.